AUTHORS

 ATSUSHI NAKAJIMA (1909–1942) was a master stylist who often turned to the Chinese classics for his material, but he was also an avid reader of Western writers like Aldous Huxley and Robert Louis Stevenson; the latter would become the hero of Nakajima’s fictional biography set in Samoa.
 “Li Ling,” a story by Nakajima translated by Paul McCarthy, appeared in issue 8 of A Public Space.
 “Sandy’s Lament,” translated by Cody Poulton, appeared in vol. 1 of Monkey Business.

 SAWAKO NAKAYASU (b.
 1975) is an artist working with language, performance, and translation—separately and in various combinations.
-Her most recent books include Pink Waves (Omnidawn), a finalist for the PEN/Voelcker award; Some Girls Walk into the Country They Are From (Wave Books); and the pamphlet Say Translation Is Art (Ugly Duckling Presse).
-Translations include The Collected Poems of Chika Sagawa (Modern Library) and Mouth: Eats Color—Sagawa Chika Translations, Anti-translations, & Originals (Rogue Factorial), a multilingual work of both original and translated poetry.
+Her most recent books include Pink Waves (Omnidawn), a finalist for the PEN/Voelcker Award; Some Girls Walk into the Country They Are From (Wave Books), and the pamphlet Say Translation Is Art (Ugly Duckling Presse).
+Translations include The Collected Poems of Chika Sagawa (Modern Library), as well as Mouth: Eats Color—Sagawa Chika Translations, Anti-translations, & Originals (Rogue Factorial), a multilingual work of both original and translated poetry.
+“Ant as a Glass of Water” appears in MONKEY, vol. 4, and four more of her poems are featured in vol. 5.

 SŌSEKI NATSUME (1867–1916), a founding father of modern literature in Japan, is still read and revered today.
 English translations of his work include Sanshirō and The Miner, both translated by Jay Rubin.
 Michael Bourdaghs’s new translation of Ten Nights of Dreams was published in vol. 6 of Monkey Business, and “The Carlyle Museum” in vol. 7.